nickhaidos/Vision-GNNs-Explainer/README.md

     * Kirillov, A., Mintun, E., Ravi, N., Mao, H., Rolland, C., Gustafson, L., ... & Girshick, R. (2023). *Segment Anything.* arXiv preprint arXiv:2304.02643.
     * GitHub: [https://github.com/facebookresearch/segment-anything](https://github.com/facebookresearch/segment-anything)

-*(TODO: Please ensure you add any other specific libraries or models you used and their respective citations.)*

 ## Citing Our Work